 Enjoy spectacular views of Copacabana, Christ the Redeemer, and other Rio landmarks from a jungle setting inside the city whilst learning about Brazilian history with the knowledgeable tour guide.

 - Get a beautiful and different perspective of Rio

 - Explanations regarding the spatial disparities within a Favela

 - 20-30 Minute Hike through Tijuca Rain Forest

 On this guided hiking tour of Rio, tourists will be given access to a side of the city which often lurks in the shadows.
-Get ready for a culture shock, directed by trained guides, tourists can visit the favela of Rocina, offering a brief anthropological portrayal of Rio's hillside communities that is often misrepresented by drug lords and criminals.
-A passage between realities, Brazil's favelas draw awareness to the fantastic contrast of the unequal distribution of wealth in the country.
+Get ready for a culture shock, directed by trained guides, tourists can visit the favela of Rocinha, offering a brief anthropological portrayal of Rio's hillside communities that is often misrepresented by drug lords and criminals.
+A passage between realities, Brazil's favelas draws awareness to the fantastic contrast of the unequal distribution of wealth in the country.

 You'll be guided down the main streets and hot spots-revealing some of the everyday life of the community.
 Explore this sense; inhale fresh fumes from the local bakery, watch young Favelados (inhabitants of the favela) play football and discover gorgeous graffiti- marking an expression of urban life.
 The tour visits local social projects whilst giving tourists the chance to interact with local members of the community, leaders, and area officials.